energietransitie/needforheat-dutch-weather-software/README.md

 # NeedForHeat Dutch weather software

-This repository contains software to retrieve, process, and geospatially interpolate Dutch KNMI weather data.
+This repository contains software to retrieve, process, and geospatially and temporally interpolate Dutch KNMI weather data.

 ## Table of contents
 - [Table of contents](#table-of-contents)